TylerJNewman/gov-ingest/README.md

-# Bill Search API
+# Congressional Bill Data Loader

-A TypeScript-based API that performs semantic search on congressional bills using OpenAI embeddings and Supabase vector search.
+A collection of TypeScript scripts for loading and searching congressional bills using OpenAI embeddings and Supabase vector storage.

 ## Setup